Spiritual DevelopmentThe Science of Spirituality

-More often than not people use a combination of the two methods or alternate between them in different incarnations.
+More often than not, people use a combination of the two methods, or alternate between them in different incarnations.
 Personality types (rays) 1, 3, 5 and 7 are generally more inclined to the active method and types 2, 4 and 6 are usually attracted to the passive method.
-There are many different paths but they all lead to the same destination; some are more winding than others but all eventually get there.
+There are many different paths, but they all lead to the same destination; some are more winding than others, but they all eventually get there.

-The automated responses of our emotional body give rise to all sorts of feelings about our self and others.
-Learning to disregard these emotional reactions is a very difficult but incredibly important aspect of human development, because if we don’t disregard them and end up giving them attention we inadvertently reinforce them.
-Ridding ourselves of old patterns of behaviour is a pre-requisite for acquiring higher levels of consciousness.
-We are not free unless we determine the content of our own minds, so we must learn how to control our attention so that it doesn’t wander aimlessly and reinforce every thought or feeling that passes through our subtle bodies.
+The automated responses of our emotional body give rise to all sorts of feelings and emotional thoughts about our self and others.
+Learning to disregard these emotional thoughts and reactions is a very difficult but incredibly important aspect of human development, because if we don’t disregard them and end up giving them attention we inadvertently reinforce them.
+Ridding ourself of old patterns of behaviour is a prerequisite for acquiring higher levels of consciousness.
+We are not free unless we determine the content of our own heart and mind, so we must learn how to control our attention so that it doesn’t wander aimlessly and reinforce every thought or feeling that passes through our subtle bodies.

 Our sub-conscious continually feeds our waking conscious with thoughts, feelings and impulses that our waking consciousness assumes are its own.
 Our waking consciousness continually feeds our sub-conscious with bad habits, illusions and fictions.
-So negative thoughts and fictitious concepts are continually recycled between our conscious and sub-conscious minds, which reinforces our weaknesses.
-This vicious cycle can be only broken through persistent awareness of our thoughts and feelings to ensure that we only give attention to (and reinforce) positive influences and quickly discard the negative ones.
-Eventually the negative stimuli will grow so weak that they are unable to send impulses up into the waking consciousness.
+So negative thoughts and fictitious beliefs are continually recycled between our conscious and sub-conscious minds, which reinforces them.
+This vicious cycle can only be broken through persistent awareness of our thoughts and feelings to ensure that we only give attention to (and reinforce) positive influences, and quickly discard the negative ones.
+Eventually the negative stimuli will become too “quiet” for their messages to be heard by the waking consciousness.

-Consciousness develops by moving our attention away from the activity within our subtle bodies (senses, emotions and thoughts) and towards our soul (higher self or second triad).
-Freeing ourselves from identification with our bodies is a particularly difficult and time consuming aspect of our evolution.
+Consciousness develops by moving our awareness towards our soul or higher self.
+Freeing ourself from identification with our bodies is a particularly difficult and time-consuming aspect of our evolution.
 It can only be achieved by refusing to pay attention to the lowest impulses of our subtle bodies, i.e. negative feelings, emotions and thoughts.
 This causes the lowest molecular types within our subtle bodies to gradually lose their vitality and become redundant; only then can they be replaced by higher molecular types.

-In order to progress, we must free our selves from the automated patterns of our sub-conscious (by continually “watching” our consciousness) and identify more with our super-conscious (by meditation and “living in the now”).
-We must also dedicate our development towards the service of humanity, and not do it for personal gain.
-Caring not for our own development and putting the needs of humanity ahead of our own is the only way we can overcome our inherent egotistical nature and attain enlightenment.
-We shouldn’t ponder over how far we have come or how many incarnations remain, because these things don’t matter.
+In order to progress, we must free ourself from the automated patterns of our sub-conscious (by continually “watching” our consciousness) and align ourself more with our super-conscious through meditation and “living in the now”.
+We must also dedicate our development towards the service of humanity, and not do it just for personal gain.
+Caring less about our own development and putting the needs of humanity first, is one way of overcoming our inherent egotistical nature.
+We shouldn’t ponder how far we have come or how many incarnations remain, because these things don’t matter.
 What is important is to make the best of the incarnation we are in now.
-If we rush to achieve enlightenment we will never get there, because we won’t have learnt the most important lesson of all: You need to forget about your self in order to free your self.
-By helping yourself you help no one, but by helping others you also help yourself.
+If we rush to achieve enlightenment, we will never get there because we won’t have learnt the most important lesson of all: We need to forget about ourself in order to free ourself.
+By helping ourself we help no one, but by helping others we also help ourself.

-As we progress we must be careful not to develop a “spiritual ego” or think we are special because we are more advanced than others.
-A spiritual ego is no better than a regular ego but is a trap that we all fall into many times during our human development.
-It’s not possible to overcome the ego by fighting it head on because whilst our monad is centred in the first triad we are the ego, so it would be like punching our self in the face.
+As we progress we must be careful not to develop a “spiritual ego” or believe we are special because we are more advanced than others.
+A spiritual ego is no better than a regular ego but it’s a trap that we all fall into at times.
+It’s not possible to overcome the ego by fighting it head on, because whilst our monad is centred in the first triad we are the ego, so that would be like punching ourself in the face.
 The only way to overcome the ego is to transcend it; to move up to the second triad and become our soul.
 In order to achieve this (enlightenment) we must:

-- Disassociate our self from our ego (first triad or lower self) by actively putting the needs of others ahead of our own.
+- Disassociate from our ego (first triad or lower self) by actively putting the needs of others ahead of our own.

-- Identify our self with our soul (second triad or higher self) by mediation, contemplation, visualisation, aspiration to unity and the development of virtuous qualities.
+- Identify with our soul (second triad or higher self) by mediation, contemplation, self-inquiry, aspiration to unity, and the development of virtuous qualities.

-This dual-pronged approach gradually tips the balance of power in favour of our higher self and helps it gain control over the egotistical lower self.
+This two-pronged approach gradually tips the balance of power in favour of our higher self and helps it gain control over the egotistical lower self.

-Two additional factors contribute to rapid development – awareness and will power.
-Maintaining constant awareness of our desires, emotions and thoughts is of prime importance because we can’t address our weaknesses unless we are aware of them.
+Two other factors contribute to rapid development – awareness and will-power.
+Maintaining constant awareness of our desires, emotions and thoughts is of prime importance, because we can’t address our weaknesses unless we are aware of them.
 Once we become aware of a particular issue we will obviously need will-power to overcome it.
-Will-power is also necessary to sustain our efforts over an entire lifetime or series of lifetimes.
+Will-power is also necessary to sustain our dedication over an entire lifetime or series of lifetimes.